alirezaabbaszadeh/RL-lookback-LeadLag-signature/docs/deployment/kaggle_setup.md

 - What it does:
   - Prefetches wheels (local wheelhouse) to speed up installations
   - Configures pip to use the local wheelhouse/cache
-  - Executes the orchestrator with two stages in order:
+  - Executes the orchestrator with three stages in order:
     1) `full_suite` – runs `pipelines/run_full_suite.py` (baselines, ablations, meta‑RL, offline RL, audits, reports)
+    2) `sb3_leadlag` – production SB3 training on LeadLag with device/timesteps overrides
-    2) `dopamine` – Gymnasium 1.x + `dopamine-rl` validation
+    3) `dopamine` – Gymnasium 1.x + `dopamine-rl` validation
   - Bundles outputs to `/kaggle/working/multi_stage_artifacts.zip`

 - If you prefer not to prefetch wheels (slower):